GhanaNauticalnfo/GhanaWaters/docs/device-management.md

 ## Overview

-The device management system enables (Android) devices to securely report vessel positions to the Snapper API.
+The device management system enables (Android) devices to securely report vessel positions to the Ghana Waters API.
 Each vessel can have at most **one active device** and **one pending device** at any time.

 ## Key Concepts